-Each application must include a Project Programming Request form.
-The Project Programming Request must list federal, state, local, and private funding categories by project component and fiscal year.
-If the proposed project includes multiple project modes to be delivered under separate contracts, each project mode must have its own Project Programming Request form.
-The scope, benefits, schedule and funding plan on the Project Programming Request form must be consistent with the information in the application.
-The template of the Project Programming Request form may be found at: https://dot.ca.gov/programs/transportation-programming/office-of-capital-improvement-programming-ocip.
+Each application must include an electronic Project Programming Request (also referred to as an ePPR) form.
+The electronic Project Programming Request must list federal, state, local, and private funding categories by project component and fiscal year.
+If the proposed project includes multiple project modes to be delivered under separate contracts, each project mode must have its own electronic Project Programming Request form.
+The scope, benefits, schedule, and funding plan on the electronic Project Programming Request form must be consistent with the information in the application.
+The template of the electronic Project Programming Request form may be found at: https://dot.ca.gov/programs/transportation-programming/office-of-capital-improvement-programming-ocip.